nation3/law/Constitution.linked.md

 [[toc]]

 ## The Republic and the Constitution
-Nation3 is formed as a sovereign constitutional republic governed by its Citizens who constitute the Nation3 DAO.
+Nation3 is formed as a sovereign constitutional republic governed by its Citizens, who constitute the Nation3 DAO.

 ### Sovereignty
-Nation3 is a sovereign constitutional republic.
+a) Nation3 is a sovereign constitutional republic.
-Nation3 DAO shall be the embodiment of Nation3 and its nexus with the Citizens.
+#) Nation3 DAO shall be the embodiment of Nation3 and its nexus with the Citizens.
-Nation3 DAO shall live as a Smart Contract and never surrender its sovereignty to any other
+#) Nation3 DAO shall live as a Smart Contract and never surrender its sovereignty to any other jurisdiction.

 ### Legal Standing
 a) The legal personality of Nation3 shall be that of a sovereign nation state, and shall be treated like that by other jurisdictions.
-b) The Nation3 DAO is not intended to, and shall not be deemed to, be a legal person or have a legal personality under any other Jurisdiction.
+#) The Nation3 DAO is not intended to, and shall not be deemed to, be a legal person or have a legal personality under any other jurisdiction.
 Without limiting the generality of the foregoing, the DAO is not intended to be, and shall not be deemed to be, a partnership.

 ### Supremacy of Constitution
 This Constitution is the supreme law of Nation3 and any law enacted by the DAO after the commencement of this Constitution which is inconsistent with this Constitution shall, to the extent of the inconsistency, be void.